AdobeDocs/adobe-dev-console/src/pages/guides/authentication/APIKeyAuthentication/index.md

 ### Embedding Adobe web experiences on your website

 Some APIs allow you to generate API Key credentials to embed an Adobe web experience on your website.
-For example: Adobe Express Embed SDK and PDF Embed API.
-These APIs only need to identify your application using your application's api key.
+For example, Adobe Express Embed SDK and PDF Embed API are two such APIs.
+These APIs only need to identify your application using your application's API key.

-To ensure that your API key is not misused, Adobe servers reject API calls that do not originate from the your website's domains.
-You can configure your website's domains for your API key credential  during credential setup.
+To ensure that your API key is not misused, Adobe servers reject API calls that do not originate from your website's domains.
+During credential setup, you can configure your website's domains for your API key credential.

 ### Calling APIs that do not require an access token

-A small collection of Adobe services (e.g. API Mesh for App Builder, Adobe Stock) do not require an access token for API request.
-These services can be called _“anonymously”_ and typically provide consistent results regardless of the application or user that made the request.
+A small collection of Adobe services (e.g., API Mesh for App Builder, Adobe Stock) do not require an access token for API requests.
+These services can be called *"anonymously"* and typically provide consistent results regardless of the application or user that made the request.
 Such APIs can be called with an API Key credential.

-To try it out, you can create a project with the Adobe Stock API.
-Then use the API key to make an API request as shown in the cURL command below.
+You can create a project with the Adobe Stock API to try it out.
+Then use the API key to make an API request, as shown in the cURL command below.

 ```curl
 curl 'https://stock.adobe.io/Rest/Media/1/Search/Files?locale=en_US%26search_parameters%5Bwords%5D=kittens '